Board members

 Paul Howard

 Paul Howard is the creator of Ross O'Carroll-Kelly, the fictional rugby jock who has been the subject of twenty-two novels.
 He is also the author of 'Triggs - The Autobiography of Roy Keane's Dog', the children's book series, 'Aldrin Adams and the Cheese Nightmares', and the smash-hit stage production 'Copperface Jacks the Musical'.
-He has never used an emoji and has an opinion on absolutely everything, despite not knowing which of the seven remote controls on his coffee table switches on the TV.

 Tony Traynor